Holly Arnold Kinney

-Holly Arnold Kinney and her brother Keith were raised in a replica of Bent’s Old Fort, now the world-famous Fort restaurant built by her father, acclaimed restaurateur Sam Arnold, located in the scenic foothills outside of Denver, Colorado.
-The Arnold family lived on the second level while the first floor housed the restaurant.
-As a young girl, Ms. Kinney learned the restaurant industry through holding many positions in the family business including busser and tortilla girl.
-Frequent trips with her father to London, Vienna, Switzerland and Mexico helped Kinney develop culinary knowledge and a worldly perspective at an early age.
+Holly Arnold Kinney was raised in an adobe replica of Bent’s Old Fort (1833-1849), part historic museum and fine dining restaurant called The Fort, serving “New Foods of the Old West.”
+In 1997, The Fort was chosen by President Bill Clinton to host the official Summit of Eight dinner to the leaders of the industrial world.
+The Fort is located in the scenic foothills outside of Denver, Colorado.
+As a young girl, Ms. Kinney learned the restaurant and advertising industry through holding many positions in the family businesses.
+Frequent trips with her parents to London, Vienna, Switzerland and Mexico helped Kinney develop culinary knowledge and a worldly perspective at an early age.

 In the 1970’s, Kinney was an account executive for KDEN News Radio in Denver and became the top billing sales representative.
 In 1978, General Electric Broadcasting Corporation’s KOA Radio hired Kinney as an account executive.